Página de inicio / Noticias /

 • Know your hurricane risk: wind, storm surge, flooding, etc. Remember that tropical systems not only affect coastal areas, but flooding can extend well inland.

-• Make sure to start, or adjust, any work that your home needs in order to be hurricane-strength in case you are not in an evacuation zone.
+• Make sure to start or adjust any work that your home needs in order to be hurricane-ready in case you are not in an evacuation zone.
 Think about any additional strengthening you can do ahead of time and save money in the process.
 Look for discounts and offers.

 • There are lots of nonperishable foods you can start gathering for your emergency supply kit.
 Perhaps there is a good promotion at the store or good coupons.
 Take advantage of it!